Rivers Solomon

 Rivers Solomon is an American author of speculative and literary fiction.
 In 2018, they received the Community of Literary Magazines and Presses' Firecracker Award in Fiction for their debut novel, An Unkindness of Ghosts, and in 2020 their second novel, The Deep, won the Lambda Literary Award.
-Their third novel, Sorrowland, was published in May 2021.
+Their third novel, Sorrowland, was published in May 2021, and won the Otherwise Award.

 Personal life

 Solomon is non-binary and intersex and states that they use fae/faer and they/them pronouns.
-They describe themself as "a dyke, an anarchist, a she-beast, an exile, a shiv, a wreck, and a refugee of the Trans-Atlantic Slave Trade."
+This article uses they/them for consistency.
+They describe themself as "a dyke, an anarchist, a she-beast, an exile, a shiv, a wreck, and a refugee of the Trans-Atlantic Slave Trade".
 They have attention deficit hyperactivity disorder and are on the autism spectrum.
+Solomon is Jewish.

 As of 2018, Solomon lives in Cambridge, UK, with their family.
 Originally from the United States, they received their BA in Comparative Studies in Race and Ethnicity from Stanford University in California and an MFA in Fiction Writing from the Michener Center for Writers at the University of Texas at Austin.
 They grew up in California, Indiana, Texas, and New York.
-Their literary influences include Ursula Le Guin, Octavia Butler, Alice Walker, Zora Neale Hurston, Ray Bradbury, Jean Toomer, and Doris Lessing.
+Their literary influences include Ursula K. Le Guin, Octavia E. Butler, Alice Walker, Zora Neale Hurston, Ray Bradbury, Jean Toomer, and Doris Lessing.